dymmond/esmerald/docs/en/docs/application/settings.md

     INFO:     Application startup complete.
     ```

 Great!
-Now not only we have used the `settings_module` and `ESMERALD_SETTINGS_MODULE` but we used
+Now not only we have used the `settings_module` and `RAVYN_SETTINGS_MODULE` but we used
 them at the same time!

 Check out the [order of priority](#order-of-priority) to understand which value takes precedence
-and how Esmerald reads them out.
+and how Ravyn reads them out.

 ## Parameters

-The parameters available inside `EsmeraldSettings` can be overridden by any custom settings
+The parameters available inside `RavynSettings` can be overridden by any custom settings
 and those are available in the [settings reference](../references/application/settings.md).

 !!!
 Check